digideskio/pakyo-org/app/views/_warmup.md

 Go to [localhost:3000](http://localhost:3000) to see your app running!

-# Developing View First
+<h1 id="viewfirst">4.
+Development View First</h1>

 Pakyow encourages a view-first development process.
 The goal of this process is to use the app in the browser as early as possible.
 Pakyow accomplishes this by allowing a front-end developer or designer to create a navigable prototype without writing any back-end code.
 This means that even with a limited skillset, you can create an app that your team (and project stakeholders) can interact with.

 Views are easy in Pakyow, and are just HTML.
 There's no extended syntax.
 All of the